 - Want to add some vegetables to your ?
 You’re going to want to finely chop whatever you add and saute it with the beef until tender.
 Options include carrot, celery, zucchini, squash, eggplant, or sweet bell pepper.

 This slow cooker lasagna is the main dish as is.
 But if you like, serve it with some garlic bread, homemade dinner rolls, or a simple green salad or Caesar salad.

 - 2 lbs ground beef cooked and drained

-- 2 - 26 ounce cans or jars of spaghetti sauce
+- 2 cans spaghetti sauce 26 ounces each

-- 1-2 cups additional mozzarella to top before serving optional but wonderful
+- 1-2 cups additional mozzarella cheese to top before serving optional but wonderful

-- Cover and cook on low 6-8 hours.
-You can also cook it on high for about 2 1/2 - 3.
-It cuts better (prettier) if you turn off the slow cooker and let it sit for about fifteen minutes before serving.
+- Cover and cook on low for 6 to 8 hours.
+You can also cook it on high for about 2.5 to 3 hours.
+It cuts better (prettier) if you turn off the slow cooker and let it sit for about 15 minutes before serving.